-2.2 Numbering.
+02.02 Numbering.

 Each inspection requirement has a specific number or letter (unless there is only one inspection requirement).
-This is indispensable for identification purposes in ection 03, "Inspection Guidance."
+This is indispensable for identification purposes in section 03, "Inspection Guidance."
+Baseline inspection requirements should be in list format (numbered or lettered).

-2.3 Baseline Inspection Procedures.
+02.03 Baseline Inspection Procedures.